Read This First

 Prompt 2: Provide a structured comparison of the types of knowledge discussed above.

-The central claim is this: The requested comparison outlines the fundamental characteristics and provides examples for each type of knowledge, offering a concise overview of the diverse ways in which knowledge can be categorized and understood from a philosophical perspective.
+In plain terms: The requested comparison outlines the fundamental characteristics and provides examples for each type of knowledge, offering a concise overview of the diverse ways in which knowledge can be categorized and understood from a philosophical perspective.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Types of Knowing tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.